bartuakyurek/furry-tracer/README.md

     }```

     however I'm not sure if this is helpful in our case or if it adds unnecessary complexity.
-    In case this becomes necessary, check out this crate https://docs.rs/delegate/latest/delegate/
+    In case this becomes necessary, check out this crate https://docs.rs/delegate/latest/delegate/.
+    Update: I completely forgot why I had this discussion, now I remember another reason: some materials share reflectance coefficients and I'd like to have specular( ) diffuse( ) functions taking material.specular_rf but traits do not allow holding data, rather we could use composition to have that information (I guess a struct like BRDF?)